danmoser/danmoser.github.io/personal/english.rst

 - "a good deal in spots": em vários pontos
 - "built to order": feito sob encomenda
 - "bottom of a [deep] chasm": fundo do poço
+- "different kettle of fish": very different; a bad state of affairs; mess
 - "foul play": jogo sujo, crime
+- "get into the weeds": get into the details
+- "get into the woods": run away
 - "heads-up": (Informal) information or notification -- *He gave me a heads-up on the new security measures*.
 - "in any event": de qualquer modo
 - "let's hope for the best": vamos esperar pelo melhor
 - "let's see what we get": vamos ver o que acontece
-- "one-off payment": pagamento único
+- "one-off payment": pagamento único/'a vista
 - "Ponzi scheme": a fraudulent investment operation
+- "state of play": the present situation
 - "to tip his hat": tirar o seu (dele) chapéu
+- "turn-key": pronto para ser usado
+- "under the hood": is not immediately visible or obvious
+- "wall-clock time": refers to elapsed time as determined by a chronometer such as a wristwatch or wall clock
-- "wanted on a charge": sob a acusação de
+- "wanted on a charge": procurado sob a acusação de
 - "wildcat strike": greve selvagem

 Acronyms
 ------------